Last Updated on April 22, 2021 by Helga Dosa

-La festa della Repubblica is an important Italian national holiday in which institutions and people commemorate the republican choice made on June 2, 1946 when Italians where called to vote for either Monarchy or Republic, in the first referendum in the history of the country.
+La festa della Repubblica is an important Italian national holiday.
+During this anniversary, both institutions and people commemorate the republican choice of 1946.
+That’s when Italians where had to vote for either Monarchy or Republic.
+It was the first referendum of the country.

-In truth, this holiday is felt more by the institutional and military sides of the country, rather than the common citizens.
-This holiday is centered on two main events: the military parade and the laying of a wreath at the Tomb of the Unknown Soldier,Il Milite Ignoto.
-The tomb, which also has an eternal flame, was added to the Altare della Patria (Altar of the Fatherland), on November 4, 1921.
-The military parade takes place in the via dei Fori Imperiali, with representatives from the Army, the Police, the Vigili del Fuoco (fire brigade) and the Italian red cross taking part.
+The celebrations feature military, official parades, and demonstrations.
+Rome is the capital of this day.
+The holiday centers on two main events: the military parade and the laying of a wreath at the Tomb of the Unknown Soldier,Il Milite Ignoto.
+The tomb, which also has an eternal flame, has been part of the Altare della Patria since 1921.
+The military parade takes place in the via dei Fori Imperiali.

 Symbols of the celebration

-The Altare della Patria, whose official name is Monumento Nazionale a Vittorio Emanuele II, is situated in Piazza Venezia in Rome.
-A majestic, albeit artistically controversial, monument, it certainly acquires grandeur in occasion of the Festa della Repubblica; the two Latin inscriptions on the propylaea perfectly symbolize and summarize the spirit and theme of the day: “PATRIAE UNITATI” , to the unity of the country and “CIVIUM LIBERTATI“, to the freedom of the citizens.
+Furthermore, the Altare della Patria is a majestic, albeit artistically controversial, monument.
+It certainly acquires grandeur in occasion of the Festa della Repubblic.
+In fact, the two Latin inscriptions on the propylaea symbolize the spirit and theme of the day:

-The Inno di Mameli is the official Italian anthem.
-It was written in the Autumn of 1847 by student and patriot Goffredo Mameli.
+Finally, the Inno di Mameli is the official Italian anthem.
+Written in 1847 by Goffredo Mameli, it still brings tears to Italians’ eyes.